Anas-Odeh/Image-Format-Conversion-App/README.md

 # **Installation and Getting Started Is a Breeze:**

 1.Grab the Image Format Conversion App.exe from [here](https://github.com/Anas-Odeh/Image-Format-Conversion/releases/tag/v1.0.0) and run it.
-No need to install anything.
+Installation will be done automatically.

 ![image](https://github.com/Anas-Odeh/Image-Format-Conversion/assets/133384773/26572f31-8a69-4c0b-b9a1-469c1b44b564)